 What Are Torque Specifications?

-Torque specifications are how tight the manufacture recommends to fastening a component.
+Torque specifications are how tight the manufacturer recommends to fastening a component.
 These specifications are normally measured in Newton Meters or Inch-pounds.
 You can normally find the torque specifications on the manufactures website or the product user manual.

 What Are The Types of Torque Wrenches Used On Bikes?